 The proposed design has allocated No Parking/Loading zones on each block of the east side of Gottingen Street.
 Areas intended for loading will be signed as "No Parking" to provide more flexibility in the loading activities for businesses and simplify signage requirements.
 Loading zones are typically available for loading on weekdays (6AM-6PM), and available for parking outside of those hours.
-Signing loading areas as "No Parking" will reserve the space for loading on weekends and all hours outside of peak periods on weekdays.
+Signing loading areas as "No Parking" will reserve the space for loading on weekdays.